How Do You Find Constant Of Variation

 In inverse variation, the relationship is described by y = k/x, where k remains the constant of variation.
 Here, as x increases, y decreases, and vice versa.
 To determine k, use these steps:

 1. Identify the given values: Find a pair of corresponding x and y values.
-To give you an idea, if y = 10 when x = 2.
+Take this case: if y = 10 when x = 2.

 2. Multiply x and y to find k: Rearrange the equation to k = x * y.
 Using the example: k = 2 * 10 = 20.